mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ### Intern Giftbox

-Every intern received at least one intern giftbox that included a white Microsoft hoodie, a Microsoft insulating coffee bottle, and a puzzle all shipped in a cool little Microsoft Intern box.
+Every intern received at least one intern giftbox that included a white Microsoft sweater, a Microsoft insulating coffee bottle, and a puzzle all shipped in a cool little Microsoft Intern box.
 I think an external service put together these boxes and everything.

 ![intern_box_closed](images/intern_box_closed.jpg)